Extrapolation and Spectral Bias of Neural Nets with Hadamard Product: a Polynomial Net Study: Introduction

-Polynomial neural networks \citep{chrysos2021conditional,babiloni2021poly}, a special class of NNs-Hp~\citep{Jayakumar2020Multiplicative}, have showcased remarkable performance on a broad range of applications.
-As a step for analyzing NNs-Hp, in this work, we derive the NTK for PNNs with high-degree multiplicative interactions and present a rigorous proof for the equivalence to the kernel regression predictor.
-This analysis enables us to further examine PNNs in a theoretical perspective.
-This NTK analysis can be useful for investigating properties, such as the extrapolation.
-StyleGAN and \pinet{} have demonstrated stellar in-distribution performance, however implementing networks for real-world applications requires the ability to extrapolate to unseen data, e.g., for medical imaging.
-Neural networks have demonstrated weaknesses in extrapolating simple arithmetic problems~\citep{saxton2019analysing} or learning simple functions~\citep{haley1992extrapolation,sahoo2018learning}.
-Early works demonstrate that \fcnns{} are unable to achieve exact extrapolation when fitting low-degree polynomial functions~\citep{haley1992extrapolation}. \citet{xu2021how} theoretically and empirically point out that 2-layer \fcnns{} with ReLU can only extrapolate to linear functions.
-However, data in real-world scenarios usually lie in highly nonlinear manifolds~\citep{van2009dimensionality}.
-Our findings extend these results and highlight that PNNs can extrapolate to unseen data in a non-linear way.
-Besides, studying the NTK of PNNs also allows us to investigate its spectral bias.
+Polynomial neural networks (PNNs) \citep{chrysos2021conditional}, a special class of NNs-Hp~\citep{Jayakumar2020Multiplicative}, have showcased remarkable performance on a broad range of applications.
+As a step for analyzing NNs-Hp, in this work, we take PNNs as an example, derive the NTK for PNNs with high-degree multiplicative interactions and present a rigorous proof for the equivalence to the kernel regression predictor.
+This analysis enables us to further examine properties of PNNs in a theoretical perspective, e.g., the extrapolation~\citep{haley1992extrapolation,barnard1992extrapolation,xu2021how}.
+Neural networks have demonstrated a stellar in-distribution performance but admit some weaknesses in extrapolating simple arithmetic problems~\citep{saxton2019analysing} or learning simple functions~\citep{haley1992extrapolation,sahoo2018learning}.
+Recently, \citet{xu2021how} theoretically and empirically point out that two-layer \fcnns{} with ReLU can only extrapolate to linear functions.
+The contrast on the in-/out of-distribution performance of standard NNs motivates us to scrutinize the extrapolation performance of PNNs.
+Additionally, studying the NTK of PNNs also allows us to investigate its spectral bias.